openid/fapi/FAPI_2_0_Attacker_Model.md

 honest AS.
 This attacker can read and tamper with messages sent to and from this token endpoint that the client thinks as of an honest AS.

-Note: When the token endpoint address is obtained from an authoritative source and via a protected channel, e.g., through OAuth Metadata obtained from the honest AS, this attacker is not relevant.
+Important: This attacker is a model for misconfigured token endpoint URLs that were considered in FAPI 1.0.
+Since the FAPI 2.0 Security Profile mandates that the token endpoint address is obtained from an authoritative source and via a protected channel, i.e., through OAuth Metadata obtained from the honest AS, this attacker is not relevant in FAPI 2.0.
+The description here is kept for informative purposes only.

 ### Attackers at the Resource Server